Heat Pump Installation in Scotland: Rules and Grants

 Finding an Installer in Scotland

-- Scottish experience matters: An installer experienced with Scottish housing stock, climate conditions, and local building warrant procedures will deliver a better result than one unfamiliar with Scottish specifics.
+- Scottish experience matters: Choose an installer familiar with Scottish housing stock and building warrant procedures

-- Get multiple quotes: As with any major home improvement, obtain at least three quotes.
-Ensure each quote includes a detailed heat pump survey and heat loss calculation specific to your property.
+- Get multiple quotes: Aim for at least three quotes including a detailed heat pump survey

 Additional Scottish Schemes